Travis Friend: International career

-He served as the vice-captain of the Zimbabwean side during the 2000 Under-19 Cricket World Cup.
+He served as the vice-captain of the Zimbabwean team during the 2000 Under-19 Cricket World Cup.
 He captained Zimbabwe in four under-19 ODIs.

 He made his ODI debut on 30 September 2000 against New Zealand during Zimbabwe's second match of the three match home bilateral ODI series which Zimbabwe won by surprise 2-1.
 He bowled seven wicketless overs conceding 29 runs on his ODI debut and Zimbabwe eventually secured the victory by 21 runs to level the series 1-1.
 He the subsequently made his test debut against India on 15 June 2001 during the second and final match of the two-match home test series and Zimbabwe stunned India to win the match by 4 wickets to level the series 1-1.
 In late 2001, he suffered huge stress fractures at the end of bilateral cricket tours with the national team in Australia and India but he recovered well on time to make himself available again for national selection.